survivejs/react-book/manuscript/04_implementing_notes.md

 at the project root to get it installed.

-If you open up the Node.js cli (`node`) and try following, you can see what kind of ids it outputs.
+If you open up the Node.js CLI (`node`) and try following, you can see what kind of ids it outputs.

 ```javascript
 > uuid = require('node-uuid')